2duviz2/python-discord-bot-example/README.md

 # python-discord-bot-example
 A python discord bot example
+This is an spanish bot, so you have to translate it

 ## How to use
 PYTHON PYTHON PYTHON PYTHON PYTHON PYTHON PYTHON PYTHON PYTHON PYTHON PYTHON PYTHON PYTHON...